Graduate School of Education and Human Development

 Programs of Study and Degree Requirements

-At least 12 of the required 30 hours must be in appropriate graduate courses in education selected from the following areas: (1) foundations and cognate study, (2) background and general principles of the field of study, and (3) an area of specialization.
+At least 12 of the required 30 credits must be in appropriate graduate courses in education selected from the following areas: (1) foundations and cognate study, (2) background and general principles of the field of study, and (3) an area of specialization.
 A graduate-level research methods course must be included in the program if it was not completed in previous graduate work.

 The Comprehensive Examination

 Successful completion of a six-hour written or oral examination or its equivalent, at the option of the major field advisor, is required.
 Candidates taking the examination must be registered for at least 1 credit in the semester it is to be taken and submit an online comprehensive examination application by the published deadline.

 - Education Specialist in the field of educational leadership and administration